-Therefore, when a new club is established and a new course is to be laid out, I suggest that it is the wiser and the better plan to take time over it and to secure the best advice.
-A good links is not made in a day or a week.
+Therefore, when a new club is established and a new course is to be laid out.
+I suggest that it is the wiser and the better plan to take time over it and to secure the best advice.
+A good course is not made in a day or a week.
 Perhaps the cleverest and most ingenious constructor could not in a whole year make one which was in all respects the best that the land could give.
 Almost every time that the course was played over during the first hundred rounds, a new thought for its improvement in some small detail would occur.
 The moving of a tee twenty yards to the right, the addition of a couple of yards to the end of one of the bunkers, the placing of a shallow pot bunker some eight or ten yards across at some particular point-all these and many other matters of equal significance will constantly suggest themselves.
 My experience tells me that the perfection of a good course is slowly attained.
-Like wine, it takes time for the richness of its qualities to mature.
-Therefore, when the committee of a new club in the country sits in conference with a plan of its newly-acquired land laid on the table, and decides unanimously that a tee shall be placed at a point marked A, a bunker along the line B, another bunker at C. and the hole at D, and so forth, I protest that they are doing poor justice either to themselves or to the game.
-But on many links made during the past few years-made in a hurry-the results of such mechanical methods are only too apparent.
 I hope that the few hints that I offer in this chapter may be of service to old clubs with improvable courses and new ones with none as yet, and to those fortunate individuals who contemplate laying out a course in their private grounds for the use of themselves and their friends.
-Private courses are increasing in number; and for my part, though I must obviously be guilty of prejudice.
-I can conceive of no more enjoyable acquisition to a country house than a nine-hole course, and assuredly the possessor of it will be envied and his invitations to week-ends much coveted.

-The question of the amount of land that shall be called into service for the fulfilment of a scheme for a new links is one that is usually outside the control of those who project it.
+The question of the amount of land that shall be called into service for the fulfilment of a scheme for a new course is one that is often outside the control of those who project it.
 They have to cut according to their cloth.
-I need only say here, therefore, that in a general way some thirty or forty acres of land are necessary to make such a nine-hole course as shall possess a satisfactory amount of variety, and not less than seventy acres for a full-sized eighteen-hole course, this as a matter of fact being the acreage of the South Herts Club's course at Totteridge, with which I am at present associated.
-By great economy of space and the exercise of unlimited ingenuity, courses might be made from a trifle less land, but they are better when they are made from more.
-Two or three hundred acres are sometimes utilised for a good links.
+I need only say here, therefore, that in a general way some thirty or forty acres of land are necessary to make such a nine-hole course as shall possess a satisfactory amount of variety, and not less than eighty acres for a full-sized eighteen-hole course, this as a matter of fact being the acreage of the South Herts Club's course at Totteridge. with which I am associated.
+By careful economy of space and the exercise of unlimited ingenuity, courses might be made from a trifle less land, but they are better when they are made from more.
+Two or three hundred acres are sometimes utilised for a good course.
 Where land is very scarce, and there is no possibility of obtaining more of it, I earnestly advise private owners and committees to content themselves with a nine-hole course which will have plenty of length and good sporting quality about it, rather than sacrifice the good golf that is thus within their reach in a desire to possess a regulation eighteen-hole links that could only give complete satisfaction to ladies and children.
 Too many courses, with scarcely a brassy shot upon them, have been ruined by this greed for holes.